Aberystwyth University's Electronics Online Workshop Series

 If you are still stuck, please use the answer button below.

-In the program, create a variable and set it to the anolog reading from the LDR/Photoresistor.
+In the program, create a variable and set it to the analog reading from the LDR/Photoresistor.
 Have these values printed in the serial monitor.
 Use this to determine the full range of values the LDR can generate.

 Tip: You can change the light level by clicking on the LDR/Photoresistor during the simulation and use the slider bar that appears.